wp-plugins/flexible-posts-widget/readme.txt

 == Changelog ==

 = 3.0 =
 * Allow widgets to query by post type and/or taxonomy & term instead of just one or the other.
+(Props: @vernal)
 * Allow widgets to query by multiple post types and multiple terms within the same taxonomy.
+(Props: @vernal)
 * Changed the list of available post types and taxonomies from every possible option to just those that are public.
 * General UI enhancements for the widget admin.
 * Some minor code cleanup and security improvements.

 = 2.1.1 =
 * Fixed a source order bug in the widget.php template file.
-(Props: Carsten Bach).
+(Props: @carstenbach).

 = 2.1 =
 * Added offset parameter to display options.